jdmota/quasejs/packages/cli/README.md

-  config, // The config object only configLocation, // The absolute path of the config file found or "pkg" pkg, // The package.json object help, // The help text used with --help showHelp, // showHelp([code=2]) - Show the help text and exit with code showVersion, // showVersion() - Show the version text and exit } ) => {
+  config, // The config object only configLocation, // The absolute path of the config file found or "pkg" pkg, // The package.json object generateHelp, // Function that returns the help text used with --help showHelp, // showHelp([code=2]) - Show the help text and exit with code showVersion, // showVersion() - Show the version text and exit } ) => {